perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 #### I Do Declare

-By the way, take another look at those examples above â the ones with the `{...}` where their subroutine bodies should be.
+By the way, take another look at those examples above — the ones with the `{...}` where their subroutine bodies should be.
 Those dots aren't just metasyntactic; they're real executable Perl 6 code.
 A subroutine definition with a `{...}` for its body isn't actually a *definition* at